 Fluctuations in our operating results, levels of inventory on hand, operating lease commitments, the degree of success of our accounts receivable collection efforts, the timing of tax and other material payments, the rate of written orders and net sales, levels of customer deposits on hand, as well as capital expenditures will impact our liquidity and cash flows in future periods.
 The effect of our contractual obligations on our liquidity and capital resources in future periods should be considered in conjunction with the factors mentioned here.
-At June 30, 2024, we had total contractual obligations of \$197.9 million, comparable to \$199.1 million a year ago as there were no material changes during fiscal 2024.
+At June 30, 2025, we had total contractual obligations of \$182.8 million, down from \$197.9 million a year ago primarily due to lower retail design center lease obligations and timing of purchase orders for the procurement of finished goods and raw materials.

-Our material cash requirements for our contractual obligations at June 30, 2024 were as follows:
+Our material cash requirements for our contractual obligations at June 30, 2025 were as follows:

 - Lease Obligations.
-We lease real estate for retail stores, distribution centers and office space and also have equipment leases for IT and office equipment.
-At June 30, 2024, we had operating and finance lease obligations of \$151.3 million and \$1.1 million, respectively, with \$33.9 million and \$0.4 million payable within 12 months, respectively.
-For more information, see Note 6, Leases, in the notes to consolidated financial statements included in Item 8 of this Annual Report on Form 10-K. - Open Purchase Orders.
-We had purchase obligations, defined as agreements that are enforceable and legally binding that specify all significant terms, including fixed or minimum quantities to be purchased, of \$30.7 million at June 30, 2024, comparable to \$29.2 million in the prior year period.
-Our purchase obligations at June 30, 2024, all payable within 12 months, related to purchase orders for the procurement of selected finished goods sourced from third-party suppliers, lumber, fabric, leather and other raw materials used in our manufacturing. - Long-term Debt.
-We had no outstanding borrowings under our revolving credit facility at June 30, 2024.
-Further discussion of our contractual obligations associated with long-term debt can be found in Note 12, Credit Agreement, to the consolidated financial statements included under Item 8 of this Annual Report on Form 10-K. - Other Purchase Obligations.
-Other purchase commitments for services such as telecommunication, computer-related software, web development, financial and accounting software services, insurance and other maintenance contracts was \$14.9 million at June 30, 2024, down from \$16.9 million in the prior year period primarily due to timing of contract signing and extensions combined with use of other more-cost effective services.
+We lease real estate for both retail design centers and home delivery centers and also have equipment leases for certain equipment.
+At June 30, 2025, we had operating and finance lease obligations of \$146.3 million and \$0.7 million, respectively, with \$33.9 million and \$0.4 million payable within the next 12 months, respectively.
+For more information, see Note 6, Leases, in the notes to consolidated financial statements included under Item 8 of this Annual Report on Form 10-K. - Open Purchase Orders.
+We had purchase obligations, defined as agreements that are enforceable and legally binding that specify all significant terms, including fixed or minimum quantities to be purchased, of \$21.0 million at June 30, 2025, comparable to \$30.7 million in the prior year period.
+Our purchase obligations at June 30, 2025, all payable within 12 months, related to purchase orders for the procurement of selected finished goods sourced from third-party suppliers, lumber, fabric, leather and other raw materials used in our manufacturing.
+The decline in open purchase orders during fiscal 2025 was driven by timing of purchase requisitions, payments and a reduction in available backlog. - Long-term Debt.
+We had no outstanding borrowings under our revolving credit facility at June 30, 2025 and 2024, respectively.
+For more information, see Note 12, Credit Agreement, in the notes to the consolidated financial statements included under Item 8 of this Annual Report on Form 10-K. - Other Purchase Obligations.
+Other purchase commitments for services such as telecommunication, software, web development, financial and accounting services, insurance and other maintenance contracts was \$14.8 million at June 30, 2025 compared with \$14.9 million in the prior year period.

-For a discussion of our liquidity and capital resources and our cash flow activities for the fiscal year ended June 30, 2023, sedtem 7.
-Management's Discussion and Analysis of Financial Condition and Results of Operations, of our Annual Report on Form 10-K for the fiscal year ended June 30, 2023, filed with the SEC on August 24, 2023.
+For a discussion of our liquidity and capital resources and our cash flow activities for the fiscal year ended June 30, 2024, see Item 7, Management's Discussion and Analysis of Financial Condition and Results of Operations, of our Annual Report on Form 10-K for the fiscal year ended June 30, 2024, filed with the SEC on August 23, 2024